Hellmann-Lab/Co-evolution-TRNP1-and-GI/README.md

 ### MPRA assay

-1) CRE-orthologue re-sequencing

-`MPRA/MPRA_sequences.R` - identify and collect orthologous TRNP1 CRE sequences across mammals from our sequenced data as well as published genomes
+#### `MPRA/MPRA_sequences.R` - identify and collect orthologous TRNP1 CRE sequences across mammals from our sequenced data as well as published genomes

-2) MPRA-design
-`MPRA/MPRA_oligolib_construction.R` - using a sliding window, construct enhancer tiles based on the orthologous CRE sequences from the previous script to test within the MPRA assay
+####`MPRA/MPRA_oligolib_construction.R` - MPRA design -  using a sliding window, construct enhancer tiles based on the orthologous CRE sequences from the previous script to test within the MPRA assay

 3) MPRA count pre-processing.
 Extract reporter gene expression counts for each included enhancer tile